FelixKratz/SketchyBar/docs/config/Components.md

 ```bash
 sketchybar --query default_menu_items
 ```
-You can override the color of an alias via the property (HEAD only):
+You can override the color of an alias via the property:
 ```bash
 sketchybar --set <name> alias.color=<rgba_hex>
 ```